rolspace/blazor-football-scoreboard/README.md

 For details on how to run each application separately, go to the README file for each of the host C# projects: the API, the Blazor UI, and the Worker.
 Each application can be started individually using the `dotnet cli`, with the VSCode launch config, or with a Docker container.

 The preferred option to run the entire system together is to launch all the applications with a single click, or command, using Docker Compose.
-The Docker Compose file can be found at the root of the repository, `docker-compose.app.yml`
+The Docker Compose file can be found at the root of the repository, [docker-compose.app.yml](/docker-compose.app.yml)

 The Compose file will start containers for all three applications, including the MySQL database where the game data is stored.
-In order to seed the database, the MySQL container references an SQL file, `football_db.sql`, found in the `data` folder at the root of the repository.
+In order to seed the database, the MySQL container references an SQL file, [football_db.sql](/data/football_db.sql).
 It is important to be aware that the very first time the Compose file starts, the container startup will take a bit longer due to the seeding process.

 ### Database configuration

-The Compose file expects a `db.env` file at the root of the repository, with the secrets required to run the database.
+The Compose file expects a *db.env* file at the root of the repository, with the secrets required to run the database.
 These values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/):

 - MYSQL_ROOT_PASSWORD
 - MYSQL_USER